 CGT is designed to suit investors with a long-term investment horizon, that have an aversion to significant short-term losses, and a desire to generate returns ahead of inflation.
-Over a very long period it has substantially outperformed inflation with a consistently low level of drawdowns (declines in the value from of an investment or a portfolio from its peak to its subsequent low point).
+Over a very long period it has substantially outperformed inflation with a consistently low level of drawdowns.

 Its manager is CG Asset Management (CGAM), which also acts as the company's AIFM.
 CGAM was established in 2001 by Peter Spiller, who has been responsible for CGT's portfolio since 1982.
 Since then, it has experienced only two down years - over the 12 months ended 31 March 2014 and the 12-month period that ended on 31 March 2023.
 In both cases, the period was marked by rising bond yields.
-More information on CGT's performance is provided on pages 12-13.
+More information on CGT's performance is provided on pages 10-11.